Hands using a utility knife to score a clear acrylic plexiglass sheet along a straightedge

-How to Cut Plexiglass With a Utility Knife
+How to Cut Plexiglass With a Utility Knife: Score-and-Snap Method

 Tools And Materials Needed For Cutting Plexiglass

-To cut plexiglass with a utility knife, you will need a few essential tools and materials: a utility knife with a sharp, retractable blade, a ruler or straight edge for precise measurements, a clamp to secure the plexiglass in place, and a cutting surface such as a piece of plywood or a cutting mat.
+To cut plexiglass with a utility knife, you will need a few essential tools and materials: a utility knife with a sharp, retractable blade (or a dedicated plexiglass scoring tool — see below), a ruler or metal straight edge for precise measurements, a clamp to secure the plexiglass in place, and a stable cutting surface such as a workbench or cutting mat.

 These tools will ensure a clean and accurate cut.